 So you really think you’re poor?
 Think again!

 [PS: I might have painted a much darker situation here in Romania than it actually is.
-Although this is generally a poor country, people are not dying of hunger or incinerated in the hell flames]
+Although this is generally a poor country, people are not dying of hunger here and still, somehow, manage to make ends meet.]